ubccr/xdmod/docs/faq.md

 Running this command will truncate all the tables containing job data and you can then re-shred and re-ingest your resource manager data.

-### How do I delete all my job data for a resource in Open XDMoD?
+### How do I delete all my job data for a specific resource in Open XDMoD?

 If you want to delete the job data for a particular resource you can use the following
 command: